onzfonz/comp227/src/content/8/en/part8c.md

 });
 ```

-We would like to have the assurance that the object in a post request is the correct type,
+We would like to have the assurance that the object in a POST request has the correct type.
-so let us define a function `toNewDiaryEntry` that receives the request body as a parameter and returns a properly-typed `NewDiaryEntry` object.
+Let us now define a function `toNewDiaryEntry` that receives the request body as a parameter and returns a properly-typed `NewDiaryEntry` object.
 The function shall be defined in the file *utils.ts*.

 The route definition uses the function as follows: